National parks in the Northern Territory

 The NT is the only Australian jurisdiction with two World Heritage-listed national parks.
 Kakadu National Park is a vast expanse of exceptional natural beauty, unique biodiversity and Aboriginal rock art sites, and is recognised for both its cultural and its natural values.

 Uluru-Kata Tjuta National Park is home to the iconic landmark Uluru and the 32 weathered rock domes known as Kata Tjuta.
-They are at their most spectacular when viewed at sunrise or sunset and have strong cultural and spiritual significance.
+They’re at their most spectacular viewed at sunrise or sunset and have strong cultural and spiritual significance.

-Go underground into limestone caves filled with stalactites and stalagmites at the Cutta Cutta Caves Nature Park.
-Berry Springs Nature Reserve near Darwin is a popular area for picnics and is a great swimming spot.
-Wander around Alice Springs Telegraph Station Historical Reserve, the best preserved of the 12 stations along the Overland Telegraph Line.
+Go underground in limestone caves filled with stalactites and stalagmites at the Cutta Cutta Caves Nature Park.
+Berry Springs Nature Park near Darwin is a popular area for picnics and is a great swimming spot.
+Wander around Alice Springs Telegraph Station, the best preserved of the 12 stations along the Overland Telegraph Line.

 - Camp at designated sites and take your rubbish